 We finally got to the the moat and left our driver there.
 That is when we bumped into the Cambodian teacher who took us around, sharing all the religious myths and stories behind the countless pictures and figures on the temple walls – all this for 10 Dollars.

 A problem with the library was: there were no remaining texts, scripts or ‘books’ whatsoever.
 The reason being, they made the mistake of attempting to preserve their writings on animal skin… Which was not hickory enough, unfortunately.

 The monks, orphans and elderly (as the social system is basically non-existent) lived on donations received from Siem Reap locals.

-Until this point, we were just admiring the temples and listening to the stories… Gently touching the walls as it was hard to believe we are allowed to walk among those ruins.
+Until this point, we were just admiring and listening to the stories… Gently touching the walls as it was hard to believe we are allowed to walk among those ruins.
 You could honestly feel history around you – but then I realized it is not only history that is present there.
-You don’t have to go back hundreds of years to experience living conditions and lifestyle that are shockingly far from what you experience every single day in the Western world.
+You don’t have to go back hundreds of years to experience living conditions and lifestyle that are shockingly far from what you experience every single day.

 Next shocking revelation.
 It is such a basic thing to have a loan mower at home right?
 Well not in Cambodia… 40 degrees.
 Crazy humidity.
 And you are cutting the grass all day long using a tiny little tool and nothing else, with bare hands.

 So there you go – amazement, sadness, anger and worry all in one day.
 Might seem like it was a negative experience – but it certainly wasn’t.
 I am not travelling to see everything pretty, I am travelling because I want to get to know the world around me.
-This is all part of it – and I know myself (and generally the nature of humanity) I tend to take my life for granted.
-So I am looking for slaps – that make me realize how incredibly lucky I am being allowed to live the life I am living back in the Western world.
+And this is all part of it – and I know myself (and generally the nature of humanity) I tend to take my life for granted easily.
+So I am looking for slaps – that make me realize how incredibly lucky I am being allowed to live the life I am living back in Western Europe…